ceph/ceph/doc/install/install-ceph-gateway.rst

 On Ubuntu execute::

- sudo service radosgw restart id=rgw.<short-hostname>sudo service radosgw restart id=rgw.<short-hostname>
+ sudo service radosgw restart id=rgw.<short-hostname>

 For federated configurations, each zone may have a different ``index_pool`` setting for failover.
 To make the value consistent for a region's zones, you